| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 work as a whole, cannot be made, distributed, sold, or used

+under the terms and conditions of this license.
 Or, if a work could be distributed under the terms and

 conditions of Open Patent Pool 2, and then the work was